"Your AI, My Shell": Demystifying Prompt Injection Attacks on Agentic AI Coding Editors

 \section{Conclusion and Future Work}

-We introduce a new attack vector against agentic AI coding editors through prompt injection in external resources like coding rule files, allowing adversaries to hijack editors' terminals to run unauthorized commands.
+We present a systematic analysis of prompt injection attacks against agentic AI coding editors through external resources like coding rule files, demonstrating that adversaries can hijack editors' terminals to run unauthorized commands.
 To systematically analyze this threat, we propose \toolname. \toolname~consists of 314 attack payloads covering 70 MITRE ATT\&CK techniques, and an automated evaluation framework to run and assess the attacks.
 We evaluate two popular AI coding editors, Cursor and GitHub Copilot within VSCode.
 Our results show that both editors are vulnerable to prompt injection attacks (with attack success rates up to 84\%), regardless of the underlying LLMs, programming languages, or development scenarios.
 The injected prompts can make editors run high-privilege commands to achieve various attack goals, including credential access and privilege escalation.
 Although vendors might limit the command execution capabilities of their editors, we find that our attacks can still succeed by directly inserting malicious commands into the codebase.

 In the future, we plan to explore defense mechanisms that can mitigate these prompt injection attacks while maintaining the productivity benefits of AI coding editors.
 We also intend to conduct user studies to understand developers' behavior during vibe coding and how it impacts their security practices.
 We hope our work can raise security awareness, and encourage the community to develop more secure AI coding tools in the era of agentic AI.